rackerlabs/support-how-to/content/cloud-backup/troubleshoot-cloud-backup-on-window-2008-servers.md

     - If the status is **connected**, try to run the backup again.
-    - If the status is **disconnected**, download the backup log from within Windows on the server.
+    - If the status is **disconnected**, download the backup log from within Windows&reg; on the server.
 If it fails again, contact Rackspace Support.
       The log is located at C:\ProgramData\Driveclient\log\driveclient.log.
 To expedite the issue response, attach this log to a ticket for Rackspace Support.